murratt17/playwright_hepsiburada_test_case/README.md

       - Open Folder via VS Code
       - Run the "hepsiburada" test case via Test Explorer
 * Includes video record of successful test
-* Steps: search "bluetooth kulaklık" on search page, filter the products according to "JBL" , "onear" , "4+" and order lowes price to higer , add first product to basket, comparet the name and price of product in product detail page with name and price of product in basket page
+* Steps: search "bluetooth kulaklık" on search page, filter the products according to "JBL" , "onear" , "4+" and order lowes price to higer , add first product to basket, compare the name and price of product in product detail page with name and price of product in basket page